• Skip to main content

 //your controller codes goes here....

-Notice that I have mentioned in the code that you can set this in any place of your controller function.
-It doesn’t matter where you place it; it will cause caching of the entire controller’s functionality.
-Check out CodeIgniter documentation on web page caching for more details descriptions.
+Notice that I have mentioned in the code that you can set this anywhere in your controller function.
+It doesn’t matter where you place it; it will cause the entire controller’s functionality to be cached.
+Check out CodeIgniter documentation on web page caching for more details.

 CodeIgniter PHP Objects Caching:

-Well, now we are about to use some advance level CodeIgniter caching techniques.
+Well, now we are about to use some advanced-level CodeIgniter caching techniques.
 Codeigniter can internally interpret with other third-party cache drivers to get the most out of your application.
-This usually includes support for APC, Memcache and file/disk-based cache.
-All your caching code will be similar; you just will have to change the driver identifier to the proper one.
+This usually includes support for APC, Memcache, and file/disk-based cache.
+All your caching code will be similar; you just need to change the driver identifier to the proper one.
 It makes it very easy/efficient to switch between cache drivers.

-Moving the application to a new server which doesn’t support any caching?
+Should we move the application to a new server that doesn’t support any caching?

 Well, you might be wondering what we will do in such cases.
 Would we change the code to disable all cache?
 No, we won’t need to.
-For this purpose, Codeigniter has support for “Dummy Cache” mode.
+For this purpose, Codeigniter supports “Dummy Cache” mode.
 It doesn’t cache anything, really, but your code can be unchanged.
 Isn’t it cool?

 function my_function()